frothkoetter/cdw/CDW Workshops - Hands on Lab - Analyze Stored Data.md

 This will give us the metadata for the “age” column in a derived table.
 Note the information on “Propagated Classifications”:
    ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.013.png)
-Try to query all columns from the “emp\_all” table again in DAS – by simply executing the last query again.
+Try to query all columns from the “emp\_all” table again in HUE – by simply executing the last query again.
 Why did we get an error now?
 There exists a policy in Ranger that denies all members of the hands-on lab group access to Hive data that is classified as “PII”.
 Let’s check that out.
 Like before for Atlas, open the Ranger UI via the triple-dot menu in you warehouse’s Database Catalog: ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.014.png)

 In the Ranger UI, select the “Audit” menu and limit the amount of data displayed by specifying the filter expressions: